 - Send the online reference form to be completed on your behalf by one faculty or staff member (MU preferred, but not required) before the application deadline: https://bit.ly/mochawocha_reference

 Applicants are strongly encouraged to write and review their responses to the two essay questions, as well as their cover letter and resume, prior to beginning the online application.

-MOCHA exists to provide personal, academic, cultural, social, professional and leadership development to undergraduate men at MU in an effort to positively impact academic success, increase retention and develop successful leaders of tomorrow, today.
+The MOCHA program seeks to provide personal, academic, cultural, social, wellness, professional and leadership development to undergraduate men enrolled at Mizzou, to positively impact academic success, increase retention, and develop successful leaders of tomorrow.

 MOCHA participants will achieve academic excellence, graduate from college and be empowered to become successful leaders and role models in their respective careers and communities.
-These men will be actively engaged in the University of Missouri campus and the surrounding community, and will forever be committed to achieving in every phase of human endeavor.
+Scholars will actively engage in the University of Missouri campus and the surrounding community.

 - Increase the retention rates of men of color.

 - Foster a sense of community among participants.